Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/DP700-Gettingstarted/M03-Gettingstarted.md

 In this hands-on lab, the architecture flow includes several essential components.

+1. **Get started with Real-Time Intelligence in Microsoft Fabric**: You will learn how to use Real-Time Intelligence features in Microsoft Fabric to ingest, analyze, and visualize streaming data.
+This task focuses on building a real-time analytics solution using a live stream of stock market data.

+1. **Ingest real-time data with Eventstream in Microsoft Fabric**: You will learn how to use Eventstream in Microsoft Fabric to capture, transform, and route real-time event data.
+This task involves ingesting live data from a bike-share system and configuring the stream to send processed events to various destinations.

+1. **Work with data in a Microsoft Fabric eventhouse**: You will learn how to create and use an eventhouse in Microsoft Fabric to store and query real-time event data.
+This task involves populating the eventhouse with sample taxi ride data and using KQL and SQL to analyze the information.

 1. **Create an Eventhouse in Microsoft Fabric**: Learning how to create an eventhouse in Microsoft Fabric to establish a centralized and scalable foundation for capturing and storing streaming data.
 This involves setting up a workspace, creating the eventhouse, and understanding how real-time events are persisted and organized for downstream analytics.

 1. **Create an Eventstream in Microsoft Fabric**: Setting up an eventstream in Microsoft Fabric to enable real-time data ingestion from external systems.
 This includes connecting sources such as Azure Event Hub, IoT Hub, or other streaming services to start capturing and processing live event data.